-On February 24, 2021, the Sponsor agreed to loan the Company an aggregate of up to \$300,000 pursuant to a promissory note (the "Note").
+On February 24, 2021, the Sponsor agreed to loan the Company an aggregate of up to \$00,000 pursuant to a promissory note (the "Note").
 This loan was non-interest bearing and payable upon the completion of the Initial Public Offering.
-The Company borrowed approximately \$109,000 through the Initial Public Offering.
+The Company borrowed approximately \$09,000 through the Initial Public Offering.
 The Company repaid the Note in full upon closing of the Initial Public Offering.
 Subsequent to the repayment, the facility was no longer available to the Company.

 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, loan the Company funds as may be required ("Working Capital Loans").
 If the Company completes a Business Combination, the Company may repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
 Otherwise, the Working Capital Loans may be repaid only out of funds held outside the Trust Account.
-In the event that a Business Combination does not close, the Company may use a portion of the proceeds held outside the Trust Account to repay the Working Capital Loans.
+In the event that a Business Combination does not close, the Company may use a portion of the proceeds held outside the Trust Account to repay the Working Capital Loans but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
 Except for the foregoing, the terms of such Working Capital Loans, if any, have not been determined and no written agreements exist with respect to such loans.
 The Working Capital Loans would either be repaid upon consummation of a Business Combination, without interest, or, at the lender's discretion, up to \$1.5 million of such Working Capital Loans may be convertible into shares of the post Business Combination entity at a price of \$10.00 per share.
-The shares would be detertial to the

-Private Placement Shares.
-As of March 31, 2022 and December 31, 2021, the Company hadno outstanding borrowing under the Working Capital Loan.
+The shares would be identical to the Private Placement Shares.
+As of June 30, 2022 and December 31, 2021, the Company had no outstanding borrowing under the Working Capital Loan.